LegalizeAdulthood/remove-void-args/README.md

 ```

 The `TypedefDecl` node in the AST represents the `typedef` statements
 that we added to our test file.
-However, a quick perusal of the
+A quick perusal of the
 [AST Matchers Reference](http://clang.llvm.org/docs/LibASTMatchersReference.html)
 doesn't seem to provide any direct matcher for a `TypedefDecl` node.
 However, we can use the `namedDecl` matcher to match any named declaration,